SiteAlert/sitealert-wordpress-plugin/readme.txt

 == Description ==

-WordPress Health Check will check your WordPress installation to ensure that it is healthy, up to date, and secure.
+My WordPress Health Check will check your WordPress installation to ensure that it is healthy, up to date, and secure.

 = Currently Checks =